 The settings of an interactive module, such as title and pop up border colour, can be configured in the Settings palette.

-- To begin, select Manage for your Issue followed by Interactivity.
+- To begin, select Manage for your version followed by Interactivity.

 - Once an interactive module has been added to a page, make sure it is selected to activate the Settings palette on the right-hand side of the page.